ELSA (Electrochemical Surface and Interface Analysis Cluster)

 Ultra-High Vacuum (UHV) Kelvin Probe

 Kelvin probe is a highly surface sensitive technique used to measure the work function of a material, defined by the maximum top three atomic layers.
 This technique is similar to atomic force microscopy (AFM) except being a non-contact technique.
-ELSA will be equipped with a UHV kelvin probe (Model- UHV KP020, KP Technology) to measure the work function of thin films before and after electrochemical measurements.
+ELSA is equipped with a UHV kelvin probe (Model- UHV KP020, KP Technology) to measure the work function of thin films before and after electrochemical measurements.
 As this technique is highly surface sensitive, we can determine surface changes (adsorption, surface reconstruction, defects, charge carrier trapping, corrosion etc.) occurring after exposure to electrolyte.
+One of the ports of distribution chamber is used to connect Kelvin probe which is further connected to the electrochemical (EC) station.

 Scanning X-ray Photoelectron Spectroscopy (SXPS)